aaronicsubstances/code-augmentor-python/README.md

 These methods can be overriden in a subclass:
    * `logVerbose`, `logInfo`, `logWarn` - methods which are called with a format string, *args, and **kwargs, when a verbose message, normal message, or warning message is issued.
 By default all messages are printed to standard output.

 The `evalFunction` function argument of the `execute` method is called with 3 arguments.
-The first is name of a function to invoke in the current Python 3 scope, and the remaining two are an augmenting code object and a helper instance of the `ProcessCodeContext` from the `models` module of this package.
+The first is name of a function to invoke in the current Python scope, and the remaining two are an augmenting code object and a helper instance of the `ProcessCodeContext` class from the `models` module of this package.
 These remaining two arguments are the arguments passed to the function to be invoked.

 The `evalFunction` is called with every augmenting code object encountered in the input file.
 It is expected to in turn call client-defined functions dynamically and receive from them a correponding generated code object to be written to the output file.
 As a convenience, it can return strings, content parts, and arrays of generated code objects.